superorbital/capa-bootstrap/README.md

 that's used to quickly spin up a K3s-backed cluster on a single EC2 instance with Cluster API and Cluster API AWS installed and ready to be used.

-**WARNING** This is NOT meant to be production-ready!
+**WARNING:** This is NOT meant to be production-ready!
 The single EC2 instance is susceptible to downtime if any failure on the node occurs, and data loss is expected if the node is recreated for any reason.